MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/use-loops.md

 ![An example flow with a For each action.](media\for-each-loop\for-each-loop-example.png)

 In case you need to exit the loop before the specified iterations are completed, use the **Exit** loop action.
 To skip the current iteration, use the **Next loop** action.

+You'll find the list of loop actions available in the [Actions reference](actions-reference/loops.md).